nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 | Ball Size | 1/4" | 3/16" |
 | Ball Count | 9 ea | 10 ea |

-\* there's two sets of flat on each, the bigger flats are so narrow as to be almost unusable though so you really want a 13/15 combo cone spanner for this.
+\* there's two sets of flats on each, the bigger flats are so narrow as to be almost unusable though so you really want a 13/15 combo cone spanner for this.

 \*\* as measured, I think the "official" sizes might be 13.8 and 12.8 as